BCH709 Introduction to Bioinformatics: Compile and Software installation

 Conda?

-Installing Packages Using Conda
+Installing Packages Using Miniconda

 Conda is a package manager, which helps you find and install packages such as numpy or scipy.
 It also serves as an environment manager, and allows you to have multiple isolated environments for different projects on a single machine.
 Each environment has its own installation directories, that doesn’t share packages with other environments.